 Camp 4 (7950m) to Summit (8850m)

-Climbers typically leave Camp 4 for the summit of Mount Everest late at night or very, very early in the morning.
+Climbers typically leave Camp 4 for the summit push to Mount Everest late at night or very, very early in the morning.
 The climb to the summit is steep and dark.
 It’s icy, and the first ray of sunlight won’t come until around 5 am.
+Not something you'll enjoy rolling out of your sleeping bag for.

 This is the area known as “the Death Zone”.
 The Death Zone is not one particular area on Everest, but rather any area over 8000m, where there is really not enough oxygen for humans to breathe.
 At the summit of Mount Everest, most people take in around 30% the oxygen they would at sea level.
 As such, a human only used to breathing at sea level could only stay on the summit a matter of minutes before collapsing.
 The body cannot acclimatise.